Local Water Done Well Reform

 Local Water Done Well is a new system of government oversight, regulation, and requirements.
 Councils will be required to develop a water services delivery plan to transition to a new water services delivery model that can meet regulatory requirements.

-For more background on the reform visit the Department of Internal Affairs.
+Additional background information is available on the Department of Internal Affairs website.

 What's being proposed?